 NFS server provisioner stable helm chart is widely used for deploying NFS servers on Kubernetes cluster.
-This server provides PVCs in RWM mode so that multiple web applications can access the data in a shared fashion.
-OpenEBS cStor volumes are used as persistent backend storage for these nfs servers to provide a scalable and manageable RWM shared storage solution.
+This server provides PVCs in RWX mode so that multiple web applications can access the data in a shared fashion.
+OpenEBS cStor volumes are used as persistent backend storage for these nfs servers to provide a scalable and manageable RWX shared storage solution.

 Below are advantage of using NFS provisioner over OpenEBS cStor volumes

 - NFS data is replicated, highly available across zones if configured accordingly

 - Data is thin provisioned.
 Persistent volume mounts are configured at the required size and cStor physical pools can be started with as low as one disk per pool instance and grow as the storage is used up

 Setting up a single NFS server